 Health Information Technology Schools Near Sandy

-Although there are no schools within the city of Sandy that offer training opportunities for prospective health information technicians, students can find two colleges in the surrounding area.
-Learn about the required coursework in their academic programs, and then review a table of statistics to find out more about the institutions.
+Several schools near the city of Sandy offer training opportunities for prospective health information technicians.
+Learn about the required coursework at two of these schools via their academic programs, and review a table of statistics to find out more about the institutions.

-- Students may also want to look into Weber State University, which offers health information technology associate's and bachelor's degrees as well as a certificate in medical coding.
-The campus is about 47 miles from Sandy's downtown area.
+- Students may also want to look into Weber State University, which offers health information technology associate's and bachelor's degrees, as well as a certificate in medical coding.
+The campus is about 43 miles from Sandy's downtown area.

 Find schools that offer these popular programs